Thermal Ionization for Short-Range Potentials: Model and the Main Result

 has the effect that

 which is strictly positive on $\ran \Pc$.
 We combine $A_\f$ and $\Aps$ to an operator on $\H$ by

 which yields

 As $\As$ is unbounded, it is necessary to use a virial theorem for the positive commutator method to work.
 We will indeed use the same abstract versions developed in \cite{merkli1,merkli2} which are repeated in \Autoref{sec:abstract virial}.
-The exact definition of $\As$ and the verification of the conditions for the virial theorems are given in \Autoref{section:verification}.
+In order to be able to apply the virial theorem \autoref{thm:firstvirial} it is necessary that the commutators are bounded on the atomic space (see \eqref{thm:virthm:eq2} and \eqref{thm:virthm:eq3}).
+Thus one has to include a regularization in $\Aps$.
+The exact definition of $\As$ and of a regularized version $\Ase$, as well as the verification of the conditions for the virial theorems, can be found in \Autoref{section:verification}.

-For the space given by the ranges of the remaining projections in \eqref{eq:Lp not zero} we choose an operator $Q$ on $\H_\p \otimes \H_\p$ given as a bounded continuous function of $L_\p$, which vanishes at the origin.
+For the space corresponding to the sum of the remaining three projections in \eqref{eq:Lp not zero} we choose an operator $Q$ on $\H_\p \otimes \H_\p$ given as a bounded continuous function of $L_\p$, which vanishes at the origin.
 We add a suitable operator $T$ depending on the interaction and $\lambda$ to accomplish

 for all $\psi \in \ker L_\lambda$.
-Since the distance between the essential and the discrete spectrum is strictly positive as well as the distance between the eigenvalues, $Q \otimes P_\Omega$ is also strictly positive on
+Now the distance between the essential and the discrete spectrum is strictly positive and the distances between the distinct discrete eigenvalues of $H_\p$ are bounded from below by a positive number.
+Therefore, $Q \otimes P_\Omega$ is strictly positive on

-The operator $T$ yields an error term which can be estimated by $\Nf$.
+The operator $T$ will be viewed as an error term which will be estimated by $\Nf$.

 Finally, there will arise further error terms from the the commutator of the interaction with $\As$ and $A_0$, respectively.
-The general idea is that they can be estimated by $\Nf$ on $\FF$ and bounded terms on $\H_\p \otimes \H_\p \otimes \ran P_\Omega$, respectively.
-For the latter we can use the decomposition and the corresponding positive operators explained above.
-On $\ran \Pc \otimes \Pc$ we estimate them by $\po^{-2}$ and then use that
+The general idea to control them, is to estimate them in terms of $\Nf$ on $\FF$ and in terms of bounded terms on $\H_\p \otimes \H_\p \otimes \ran P_\Omega$, respectively.
+It is for the latter that we need the decompositions \eqref{eq:ranpi} and \eqref{eq:Lp not zero} as well as the corresponding positive operators mentioned above.
+On $\ran \Pc \otimes \Pc$ we estimate them by $\po^{-2}$ and then use that by the uncertainty principle

 for $\lambda > 0$ sufficiently small (cf. \cite[X.2]{rs2}).